Private Browsing on Firefox for Android

 Open a private tab

-- Open a blank, private tab: Tap the Firefox below the screen on some devices or at the top-right corner of the browser) , then tap . button (either
+- Open a blank, private tab: Tap the Firefox below the screen on some devices or in the upper right of the browser) , then tap . button (either

 - Open a link in a private tab: Long-tap on a link to bring up a menu and choose .